 Preparing Tomato Sauce/Gravy

 I first cook the tomatoes in a separate pan.
-Remove the skin and make a sauce along with yogurt and tomato ketchup.
+Remove the skin and make a sauce along with yoghurt and tomato ketchup.
 A little ketchup is added as it adds taste to the dish.
-Yogurt makes the dish creamy.
-Use thick and whole milk yogurt as we are not adding any cream here.
+Yoghurt makes the dish creamy.
+Use thick and whole milk yoghurt as we are not adding any cream here.
 The dish needs to have a creamy texture.

 Vegetables Used in Easy Vegetable Korma